cshnican/golhaye-ghali/README.md

 # Golhaye Ghali: a dataset for profanity constructions in Farsi and Mazani

 ## What is this dataset for?
-This repository explores profanity constructions in Farsi and Mazani, focusing on idiomatic expressions rather than isolated swear words.
+This repository explores profanity constructions in Farsi and Mazani (Mazanderani), focusing on idiomatic expressions rather than isolated swear words.
 While existing resources primarily list individual profanities, this project seeks to document multi-word constructions that convey offensive, humorous, or metaphorical meanings in everyday speech.

 ## Why does it matter?
 Language is believed to be largely compositional: the meaning of multi-word sequences can be mostly composed and deduced from the meaning of each word.
 For example, the meaning of "a white tower" is a tower that is white, which is a composition of its element, "white" and "tower".
 Compositionality allows speakers to generate complex meaning from a relatively smaller set of basic units, which is good, because speakers just need to memorize the meaning of each individual word, along with the rules to compose them together.
 On the other hand, if language is largely not-compositional, then speakers need to memorize 3 unrelated utterances for "book", "my book", and "Can I have my book?", which will be a nightmare for people using the language.